The JADES Origins Field: A New JWST Deep Field in the JADES Second NIRCam Data Release: Cycle 3: NIRCam Grism Spectroscopy with Program 4540

 \subsection{Implementation}

-Driven by the desire to cover most of the 3.1 to 5~$\mu$m range over the full program 1210 footprint as well as to cover the intermodule gap and a small boundary for environment measurements, we design program 4540 for a tight 2$\times$2 mosaic pattern as shown in Figure~\ref{fig:cy2cy3}.
-The same data will give partial wavelength coverage in a mildly broader area; this bounding area is largely covered by JADES medium-depth NIRCam imaging.
+Driven by the desire to cover the 3 to 5~$\mu$m range over the full program 1210 footprint as well as to cover the intermodule gap and a small boundary for environment measurements, we designed program 4540 for a tight 2$\times$2 mosaic.
+As shown in Figure~\ref{fig:cy2cy3}, the same data give partial wavelength coverage across 2.4--5.0~$\mu$m in a mildly broader area; this bounding area is largely covered by JADES medium-depth NIRCam imaging.